Admitted and Enrolling Student Expectations

 Proof of Graduation

 We require all incoming first-year students to present a final official high school transcript with the date of graduation.
 Ideally, students should provide the Office of Undergraduate Admission with their transcripts by July 15.
-If your secondary school was impacted by COVID-19 changes, we can accept your final high school transcript up until the start of class (August 26th).
+If your secondary school was impacted by COVID-19 changes, we can accept your final high school transcript up until the start of class.
 A transcript with graduation date is required.
-If your school cannot provide a transcript by August 26, we will accept a certified letter as proof of graduation at that time.
 The actual transcript must be received no later than the end of the first semester.